 - Retention rates were much higher for mentees (72%) and mentors (69%) than for employees who did not participate in the mentoring program (49%).

 There is a correlation between high performance and mentor attraction.
 But this is only because there is a tendency for higher performers to have already mastered the ‘mentorship skill’.
-The mentorship skill can be defined as the practice of asking multiple people for advice and input on a topic; and then using that information to make a decision.

-“Something I’ve noticed while I’ve been mentoring … is that how these founders think about mentoring actually is a predictor of their success…they get much more time out of these important people than they would perhaps deserve, which is a real skill, and something which these guys have mastered…But I think the corollary is also true.
+“Something I’ve noticed while I’ve been mentoring… is that how these founders think about mentoring actually is a predictor of their success… they get much more time out of these important people than they would perhaps deserve, which is a real skill, and something which these guys have mastered… But I think the corollary is also true.
 The people who don’t master mentoring never actually seem to get off the ground.
 So if I invest in a company and I don’t hear from them for a month, I’ve sort of mentally almost written them off, because they’re not going to master the skill.
 They think they’re going to be doing it on their own and that’s a fallacy.
 They won’t be able to do it.
 So great mentors attract great founders and great founders attract great mentors… The reason why those successful people I’ve mentioned earlier are great founders is because they ask lots of people their advice, and they listen to lots of advice, and then they come with their own decision.”

 Putting it another way: not asking for advice leads to worse outcomes, and asking for a lot of advice leads to better outcomes.
-Hence why formalised mentoring confers less benefit on those who are already used to asking for advice.